“Is it safe to use hotel WiFi?”

 By doing so, the hacker intercepts all the data that is transmitted from and to your device and then uses it for his shady purposes.

 So, if you try to use online banking on a hotel Wi-Fi connection without taking appropriate security measures, you can literally lose all the savings on your bank account.

 What you have to remember is everything that you type in on your laptop or smartphone on a guest WiFi, be it account credentials, passwords, banking information or other valuable data, can be potentially snooped on.

 That is why it is wise to use reliable encryption tools to prevent yourself from becoming a victim of cybercrime.

-How To Stay Safe On Your Hotel’s WiFi
+How To Stay Protected On Your Hotel’s WiFi

 Given the fact that hotels do not care about your personal security, it is in your interest to protect yourself from hackers and third-party monitoring.

 - Know the potential risks